codefellows/seattle-python-401d15/class-37/README.md

 #### Describe and Define

-- Single Page Application (SPA)
-- JSX
-- React Components
-- Application state
+- Where Machine Learning fits in broader field of Artificial Intelligence.
+- Use cases for Machine Learning.
+- Different Machine Learning Models.

 #### Execute

-- Create a React application
-- Render React elements
+- Popular Machine Learning tool set.
+- Separate data into testing and training sets.
-- Pass data via props
+- Collect data from remote data sets.
-- Handle application state
-- Handle user input

 ## Today's Outline